Azure/custom-ai-on-azure/README.md

 | Availability | Mature | Mature | Less Mature |

 The table above compares IaaS, IaaS++, and PaaS in a general sense.
 Individual services or tools belonging to each category may not strictly adhere to the table above.

+## Experimentation and Model Development
+Below are some general guidelines for how a user may use Azure's AI IaaS++ stack for experimentation and model development.

+## Deployment
+Below are general guidelines for which compute platforms to use when deploying AI workloads to Azure's AI IaaS++ stack.

+### Training
+[todo]

+### Scoring & Inference
+[todo]

 ## Contributing